dannycvera/GOT-whos-quote/README.md

 - Fixed CSS issues with flex box
 - added media queries for different screen sizes
 - Added javascript to avoid duplicating previously downloaded quotes.
-- Javascript to prevent using downloading quotes from the same character twice in a row.
+- Wrote javascript to prevent using downloading quotes from the same character twice in a row.
 - Fixed image fade out issues in javascript and CSS
 - added local storage of score and previously used quotes.
 They all get reset when the game is won.
-- At this point the visual layout is ready for presentation July 16th
+- At this point the visual layout is ready for presentation

+July 16th
 - Set parameters for losing the game
 - added a loading SVG image in case of network speed issues
-- code cleanup
+- code cleanup and updated code comments